Helipad in Ambernath MIDC replaced by 300-home residential complex

-A helipad bang in the middle of the Ambernath MIDC has been replaced by a 300-home residential complex surrounded by deadly industrial units on all sides; factory owners say all their concerns were ignored while granting permission
+The 300-home residential complex in Ambernath MIDC is surrounded by deadly industrial units on all sides; factory owners say their concerns were ignored while granting permission

 Days after this paper exposed how toxic waste accumulated over 10 years is threatening the very existence of the Ambernath MIDC, it has emerged that an operational helipad bang in the middle of the industrial area has been turned into a residential complex of 300 homes.